 Lambs Canyon is located off I-80 after passing through Parley’s Canyon, but before you reach Jeremy Ranch.
 Lambs Canyon is part of the county Watershed, and therefore, dogs are not allowed.
 There are multiple signs saying no dogs, and there was even a county sheriff patrolling the area as well, so don’t even attempt to bring them up here.
-This is probably why even though I’ve lived in Utah for 3 years, but never hiked here, was because I can’t bring my dog.
-But sometimes, you have to leave them at home, and since it was a very hot day, I felt ok to leave Charlie at home.
+It’s a bummer to leave dogs at home, but every once in awhile I want to do a hike that Charlie can’t.

 From SLC, head east on I-80 and take the exit for Lambs Canyon.
 At the stop sign, turn right, and drive 1.5 miles south until you reach the trailhead.
 Restrooms are available.
-This road is typically closed during winter, and reopens mid-May through mid-October.
+This road is typically closed during winter, and reopens mid-June through mid-October.
+Here is a driving map.

 Distance: 4 miles RT (to the ridge and back)